Safee Sali: Senior team

-After an impressive season with Sarawak in the Malaysia Premier League, Safee managed to make it into the national team.
+After a season with Sarawak in the Malaysia Premier League, Safee managed to make it into the national team.
 He was given his first senior caps against New Zealand on 19 February 2006.
 He then scored his first international goal on his second cap against New Zealand.

 He then became the part of the national football team preparing for the 2007 AFC Asian Cup.
 He was then chosen into the squad of Malaysia 2007 Asian Cup.
-He only made his first appearance in the Asian Cup in the third group match against Iran where Malaysia lost 0–3.
+He only made his first appearance in the Asian Cup in the third group match against Iran where Malaysia lost 0–2.

 For the 2008 Merdeka Tournament, Safee scored another similar style of goal that was scored earlier during the 2008 Sultan of selangor Cup against the Nepal.
 He became the top scorer of the tournament with 5 goals despite Malaysia losing 6–5 through penalty kicks against Vietnam in the final.

 In November 2010, Safee was called up to the Malaysia national squad by coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 Safee scored twice against Vietnam to secure a 2–0 win in the first leg in the semi-finals.
 Safee again scored another two goals in the first leg of the finals to secure a 3–0 win against Indonesia.
-On the second leg of the Final, Safee scored another goal to earn 5 goals, thus becoming the tournaments top goal scorer.
+On the second leg of the Final, Safee scored another goal to earn 5 goals, thus becoming the tournament's top goal scorer.
 Malaysia won the 2010 AFF Suzuki Cup 2010 title for the first time in their history.

 On 28 November 2012, Safee netted in his third consecutive AFF Championship tournament, scoring the second goal in Malaysia's 4–1 win over Laos in their second group match.
 On 29 November 2014, Safee netted in his fourth consecutive AFF Championship tournament, scoring the first goal in Malaysia's 3–1 win over Singapore in their third group match.
-Other than that, he was invisible throughout the tournament.

 Malaysia XI

 Safee also represented in the Malaysia XI squad against Arsenal and Liverpool at the Shah Alam Stadium on 29 July 2008.
 He was one of the impressive Malaysian players on the match.
 The Malaysia XI eventually lost.

-On 16 July 2011, Safee was included in the match against Liverpool in which the Malaysia XI lost 3–6.
+On 16 July 2011, Safee was included in the match against Liverpool in which Malaysia XI lost 3–6.
 He came on as a substitute and scored 2 goals.